Producer Interview Questions

 While a degree is not strictly required to enter this field, a bachelor’s degree and post-graduate work in media studies, communications, broadcast journalism, or media production will help keep an applicant competitive in the industry.
 Previous experience in theater or film production as a production assistant, writer, director, or editor is a must.

-Salaries for Producers range between $38K to $72K, with the median being $53K.
+Salaries for producers range between $38K and $72K with the median being $53K.

 Interviews Are Unpredictable